3mdeb/news-and-ideas/post.md

 specified so we may treat those calls as the black box.
 Another time we may use it to reason where data come in and out.

 The second reason is that assembly language is very simple.
-It makes it very hard to code in, but very easy to interpret automatically.
+That's why it's very hard to code in, but also very easy to interpret automatically.
 One line per instruction.
 Most of the instructions follow the same pattern — one operand read-only, the other is modified according to it.
 It took me some 350 LOC in AWK